myeongsingh/DISASTER-DETECTION-USING-NLP/README.md

 - **Radiology Reports**: Imaging results and corresponding diagnoses.
 - **Medical Journals & Databases**: Publicly available medical research and case studies.

-> **Note:** Some of these datasets may require ethical approval or adherence to regulations before access, while others are publicly available for research purposes.

 ## 💡 Applications
 - **Disease Diagnosis & Treatment Recommendations**: Automatically extract information about diseases and potential treatments.